ordpool-space/cat21/README.md

 Cat #0 is the Genesis Cat.
 Its mint transaction is the first Bitcoin transaction with `nLockTime` set to `21` in all of Bitcoin's long history.
 This event occurred at block height 824,205.
 In ancient Egypt, the Genesis Cat would have sat beside Bastet herself, adorned with gold, guarded by priests, worshipped as divine.
 The CAT-21 protocol was not written to summon her.
 It was written to capture a glimpse of her greatness.
 The most magnificent cat that will ever exist.
 All others are merely echoes of her perfection.
 Meow!

+### Authority

 The entity that controls sat 596964966600565 according to Ordinal Theory is the sole authority over protocol changes, future development, and the definition of the cat art.
 A future holder has full authority to adjust any governance decision.
 Governance updates shall be published as inscriptions on sat 596964966600565 and become effective after 21 confirmations.
-But the core idea is immutable: `nLockTime=21` reveals cats.

 ### Why governance exists